aw2802/graphql-server/README.md

 Looking at the wikiHow API, it looks like the attributes are just numbers which is what is giving an error when I put it in numbers under fields.

+## Requirements
+  - Node / npm
+  - mySQL 5.7+
+  - internet connection
+      - wikiHow API requires connection

-Setup
+## Setup

+1. Log into mysql and run the mysql file located in mysql/database.js `source <path to database.js>`

-`npm install`
+2. `npm install`

-`npm start`
+3. `npm start`

-Navigate to [http://localhost:8888/graphql](http://localhost:8888/graphql) to use the GraphiQL interface for testing.
+4. Navigate to [http://localhost:8888/graphql](http://localhost:8888/graphql) to use the GraphiQL interface for testing.